ahmedabdelaziz5/key-concepts-in-JS/README.md

-#### - in this repository we will cover some important topcis every one of us use it daily .
+#### if you are writiing code wiith any high level programming language ( especially Javascript ) this topics will be awesome for you .
-## - if you are writiing code wiith any high level programming language especially Javascript this repo will be awesome for you .
+#### in this repository we will cover some important topcis everyone of us use it daily and was asked about in any Js interview.

-`if you found these topics/explanation useful don't forget to fork/star this repository`
+`if you found these topics/explanation useful don't forget to fork/star this repository :) `

 ![Topics List](https://github.com/ahmedabdelaziz5/key-concepts-in-JS/blob/master/topics%20list.jpg)